Sponsored links:

 Walking around Beaucaire

-First, we head towards the town center, i.e. Place Georges Clémenceau, where the seat of local authorities is located (A; GPS: 43.8071814, 4.6437967).
-Provencal fairs are held here on certain days.
-If you would like to drink a coffee or relax for a while, the Café de France is at your disposal.
-Then you can head towards the nearby collegiate church of Notre Dame des Pommiers from the 18th century (B; GPS: 43.8078086, 4.6435178).
-Another religious monument, built in the Provencal Gothic style, is the Saint-Paul church from the 14th century (C; GPS: 43.8064033, 4.6449714).
-It is also worth strolling along the Canal du Rhône à Sète to see the yachts mooring.
-Don't forget to visit the medieval Castle of Beaucaire (D; GPS: 43.8095681, 4.6445397), built on a rocky slope.
-Unfortunately, you have to be prepared for a rather difficult climb up the stairs, but it is well worth the effort.
-The views from the ramparts are amazing.
-Admission to the castle is free.
+To begin our exploration, we head towards the vibrant town center, the Place Georges Clémenceau, where the local authorities are situated (A; GPS: 43.8071814, 4.6437967).
+On specific days, this square transforms into a bustling hub for traditional Provençal fairs.
+If you fancy a coffee or a moment of relaxation, the historic Café de France is conveniently at your disposal, offering a perfect spot to soak in the local atmosphere.
+From there, you can proceed towards the nearby collegiate church of Notre Dame des Pommiers, an impressive 18th-century edifice (B; GPS: 43.8078086, 4.6435178).
+Another significant religious monument worth visiting is the Saint-Paul church, a beautiful example of 14th-century Provençal Gothic style (C; GPS: 43.8064033, 4.6449714).
+It is also highly recommended to take a leisurely stroll along the scenic Canal du Rhône à Sète, where you can admire the various yachts gracefully mooring.
+Finally, no visit to Beaucaire would be complete without exploring the medieval Castle of Beaucaire (D; GPS: 43.8095681, 4.6445397), majestically built on a rocky slope.
+Be prepared for a somewhat challenging but incredibly rewarding climb up the stairs; the panoramic views from the ramparts are truly amazing and well worth the effort.
+Admission to the castle is free, making it an accessible historical treasure.

 The bulls race

-It turns out that you don't have to go to Pamplona to witness an exciting bull race (abrivado) in which people take part.
-The bulls are released from the enclosure and must run through the narrow streets of the town.
-Daredevils also run with them.
-Unfortunately, this event is especially dangerous.
-There are often cases of serious cuts.
+It turns out that you don't necessarily have to travel all the way to Pamplona to witness an exhilarating bull race, known as an abrivado, in which people bravely participate.
+In Beaucaire, bulls are released from their enclosure and guided through the narrow streets of the town, with daredevils running alongside them.
+It is important to note that this event is inherently dangerous, and unfortunately, cases of serious injuries are not uncommon.

 See also: